-The New Facebook Pages design is here.
+The new Facebook Pages design is here.
 For anyone in the Facebook marketing world, this means a lot of major changes.
-If you took advantage of the features of the timeline design for personal profiles, then the pages will feel similar.
-This guide will help you find what you’re going to like and hate about Facebook’s latest updates to pages, including how your brand or business can adapt.
+If you took advantage of the features of the timeline design for personal profiles, then the pages will feel similar to you.
+This guide will help you find out what you might like or hate about Facebook’s latest updates to pages and how your brand or business can adapt to them.

-- The Timeline Cover Photo – This is probably the biggest and most beautiful of the new features.
-Depending on your industry, it could be the perfect portfolio or your worst marketing nightmare.
+- The Timeline Cover Photo - This is probably the biggest and most beautiful of the new features.
+Depending on your industry, it could be either the perfect portfolio for you or your worst marketing nightmare.

-- Your About Info – The about info for your company moves from a tiny box on the sidebar to one of the first areas people will see after they take in your cover photo.
-Although Facebook doesn’t need to do it, this is the perfect place for you to put a link to your website so you can get a higher click through rate.
+- Your About Info - The About info for your company moves from a tiny box on the sidebar to one of the first areas people see after they take in your cover photo.
+Although Facebook doesn’t need to do it, this is the perfect place for you to put a link to your website so you can get a higher click-through rate.

-- Apps – After the box for your photos (which is not moveable) are three prime spaces for your apps, assuming you don’t want to keep your number of likes on the top row.
-There are twelve boxes total – ten for apps.
+- Apps - After the box for your photos (which is not moveable), there are three prime spaces for your apps, assuming you don’t want to keep your number of likes on the top row.
+There are twelve boxes in total – ten for apps.

 Next, you can see the two columns for updates.
-As for how this will affect conversions still remains to be seen, but you can assume that having a major update next to one that isn’t that important will take away some of the focus.
+How this will affect conversions still remains to be seen, but you can assume that having a major update next to one that isn’t that important will take away some of the focus from the major update.
 While you can highlight important updates (which I will discuss later), the highlighting can leave your page’s wall looking unbalanced and somewhat empty if a less important status update is left in a single column.

 It’s All About the Cover Photo

-- Size – The optimal size for your Facebook page’s cover photo is 851 x 315 pixels.
-While Facebook says they can be as small as 399 pixels wide, you should go with the full resolution size so you get the best image quality.
+- Size - The optimal size for your Facebook Page’s cover photo is 851 x 315 pixels.
+While Facebook says it can be as small as 399 pixels wide, you should go with the full resolution size so you get the best image quality.

-If you’ve grown accustom to posting status updates on your personal timeline profile, then the Status Update box on the new Facebook pages shouldn’t be much of a change.
+If you’ve grown accustomed to posting status updates on your personal timeline profile, then the Status Update box on the new Facebook Page shouldn’t be much of a change.